 In 1962 Dell’s distributor split off and formed Gold Key comics, taking many of the licensed properties with them, including Tarzan.
 Gold Key covers were usually painted, as above, allowing scenes that could never happen in a film, and probably attracting buyer interest.
 I know I found them attractive as a kid, while the photo covers usually didn’t appeal to me.
 The logo is the same one Dell used, just not as tall.
 The rest of the type on the cover has taken a step backward, though, becoming more uniform and boring to my eye.

 A few issues later they added “OF THE APES”, signalling a return to Tarzan’s roots in the early books, I think.
 While this cover is full of realistic action, I can’t help thinking that the figure of Tarzan looks more like a posed model than a fictional jungle man, but maybe that’s just me.
-Note that Gold Key continued the numbering from the Dell run, by the way.
+Note that Gold Key continued the numbering from the Dell run.

 Late in the Gold Key run, a new Tarzan TV series gave them the chance to return to photo covers and try to grab some tie-in sales.
 The logo has become a rather boring serif font, and once again the rest of the type is equally boring sans-serif over an ugly layout of colored boxes.
 I never saw any of these as a kid, but if I did I’m sure I would have found them unappealing.
 And Ron Ely, the TV show star, is showing off a rather underdeveloped physique here that does nothing to bolster his or Tarzan’s image.
 “Exciting Action”?
 All I see are two guys tied to trees and a chimp.

 Meanwhile, another publisher was having a try at a Tarzan comic.
-I believe this short-lived four-issue run was not authorized by ERB, Inc., and would probably have been the subject of legal action by them if they even knew about it.
+I believe this short-lived four-issue run was not authorized by ERB, Inc., and would probably have been the subject of legal action by them once they found out about it.
 Notice that the logo has no trademark or copyright symbol.
 It’s again a serif font, very similar to the one on the previous Gold Key cover.
 Perhaps contributing to the lack of success was the particularly unattractive art on the figure and face.

 Finally, in 1972, the license passed from Gold Key to DC Comics, and the book began a new life with terrific art and stories under the direction of writer/artist Joe Kubert.
-Somehow DC was able to gain permission to use the newspaper strip logo that had been so successful for United Features since the early 1940s, though even in 1972 adventure strips were in decline and losing their audience.
+DC was able to gain permission to use the newspaper strip logo that had been so successful for since the early 1940s, though even in 1972 adventure strips were in decline and losing their audience.
 Joe Kubert was a long-time DC mainstay on war characters like Sgt.
 Rock, and obviously had great love and respect for the characters and the newspaper strip.
-In fact, Kubert had just completed a run on his only newspaper strip, “Tales of the Green Berets”, and must have had connections in that world, so maybe it was he who acquired permission to use the strip logo.
-In any case, it helped make Tarzan comics a big success again, gathering a new audience from other DC titles.
+He helped make Tarzan comics a big success again, gathering a new audience from other DC titles.
 Kubert’s early issues faithfully adapted the Burroughs’ novels beginning with the first one, “Tarzan of the Apes.”
 And this is what I’d call an action-filled, exciting cover!
 Note also that DC continued the numbering from the Gold Key and Dell runs, something you’d never see today when first issues are a big selling point, though they did advertise it as a first with that circular cover blurb, to let buyers know they could jump on board without having missed anything.
 While this logo is obviously similar to the Sunday newspaper strip one, it’s been redrawn taller, probably by DC’s main logo designer of the time Gaspar Saladino.